-Phoebe Philo’s work at Céline has redefined what women aspire to wear.
-Her minimalist aesthetic, clean lines and tonal colour palette has come to be regarded as the epitome of chic.
-Consistently name checked by fashion insiders as the label they want to wear, Philo has successfully resuscitated a tired Parisian house and recast it as an imperative part of each season’s fashion dialogue.
+Phoebe Philo’s work at Céline has redefined what women aspire to wear, with her minimalist aesthetic, clean lines and tonal colour palette gaining traction with critics and consumers alike.
+Consistently name checked by fashion insiders as the label they want to wear, Philo successfully resuscitated a tired Parisian house and recast it as an imperative part of each season’s fashion dialogue.

-The elegant and publicity wary designer studied at Central St Martins, before joining her friend Stella McCartney at Chloé as her first assistant in 1997.
-The designer arrived in Paris to take up her role with gold plated teeth.
-Following McCartney’s exit from Chloé, Philo took over the reins of the house as creative director.
+The designer studied at Central St Martins, before joining her friend Stella McCartney at Chloé as her first assistant in 1997.
+Following McCartney’s exit from Chloé in 2001, Philo took over the reins of the house as creative director.